 This Haunting Road Trip Through Nebraska Ghost Towns Is One You Won't Forget

-This is one roadtrip you can’t miss.
+Considered one of the most creepy road trips in Nebraska, this is one trip you can’t miss.
 Let’s get started…

 This ghost town road trip should be a real blast.
-If we left out any ghost towns you’d like to see in a “Part Two” in this ghost towns road trip series feel free to add them in our comments.
+Do you agree that this is one of the most creepy road trips in Nebraska?
+If we left out any ghost towns you’d like to see in a “Part Two” in this ghost towns road trip series, feel free to add them in our comments.
 We’d love to know.

 If you love scary road trips then you should read Here’s The Ultimate Terrifying Nebraska Roadtrip and I’ll Haunt Your Dreams.